KingYes/jquery-radio-image-select/README.md

 ----------
 * Added comments on js code.
 * Update some codes in the file.
 * Our first upload plugin to GitHub.
-We hope this work very good. :)
+We hope it will work well for you. :)